donders-research-data-management/rdm-ontology-di/content_managers.md

-# Managing and deploying the configurable content of the Donders Repository portal
+# Managing and deploying the configurable content of the Radboud Data Repository portal

-This page explains how to update the configurable contents which is displayed on the Donders Repository portal.
+This page explains how to update the configurable contents which is displayed on the Radboud Data Repository portal.

 This repository has two branches, the _master_ and the _release_.
 They serve different purposes in the following workflow from editing the contents to managing how these changes appear online.